shageman/cobratest/README.md

     ./cobra/cobratest/spec/examples/letters/A/test.sh

 ## Todos
-* make algorithm work for structures where a gem is in a sub folder of another gem (only the inner gem should be diectly affected)
+* make algorithm work for structures where a gem is in a sub folder of another gem (only the inner gem should be directly affected)
 * allow for other test runners to be specified
-* optionally check for changes since origin/master
-* optionally allow branch to compare against to be specified

 ## License